SAP-archive/cloud-platform-workflow-virtual-event/exercises/02/readme.md

 ## Summary

-Not only do you have an instance of the main workflow service now, but also access to your own FLP site with the "My Inbox" app for managing workflow related task items, and a pair of apps for managing workflow definitions and instances.
+Not only do you have an instance of the main Workflow service now, but also access to your own FLP site with the "My Inbox" app for managing workflow related task items, and a pair of "Monitor Workflows" apps for managing workflow definitions and instances.
 But you also have some insight into how MTAs work and what the relationship is between modules and resources defined in MTA descriptor files.

 Good work!